RN Case Manager

 Job Description Summary

-The Registered Nurse Case Manager provides skilled nursing care for Hospice of Holland patients.
+The RN Case Manager provides skilled nursing care for Hospice of Holland patients.
 He/she assesses the needs of the patient/family unit and plans, implements, and evaluates the nursing care in accordance with physician orders and the interdisciplinary plan of care.

 Essential Job Functions